Ty Gibbs: 2021

 On January 26, 2021, JGR announced that Gibbs would make his Xfinity Series debut in 2021 at the Daytona Road Course, which would be the first race of a part-time schedule he would run in the team's No. 54 car.
 He shared the ride with Kyle Busch, Denny Hamlin, Martin Truex Jr., John Hunter Nemechek, and Ty Dillon.

 On the Daytona Road Course, Gibbs held off Austin Cindric in overtime to win, becoming the sixth driver to win in their Xfinity debut (after Dale Earnhardt, Ricky Rudd, Joe Ruttman, Terry Labonte, and Kurt Busch) and the first to do so without prior experience in the NASCAR Cup Series.
-He is also the only driver in the modern era (1972–present) to win their first NASCAR national series race.
-At 18 years, four months, and 16 days of age, Gibbs surpassed Cindric as the youngest driver to win an Xfinity road course race.
+He was also the only driver in the modern era (1972–present) to win their first NASCAR national series race until Shane van Gisbergen.
+At eighteen years, four months, and sixteen days of age, Gibbs surpassed Cindric as the youngest driver to win an Xfinity road course race, until he was surpassed by Connor Zilisch in the 2024 Mission 200 at The Glen.
 Gibbs later won again at Charlotte Motor Speedway in May.
 At Road America, one of Gibbs's races, Kyle Busch ran the No. 54, leading JGR to put Gibbs in the No. 81 with Monster Energy as a sponsor.
 Gibbs would end up 33rd after a broken transmission.
 At Watkins Glen International in the No. 54, Gibbs led the most laps and won after holding off Austin Cindric and A. J. Allmendinger.
-He later led the most laps in the race at Richmond Raceway in September before ending up 7th.
-Gibbs got his fourth win of the season in the Kansas Lottery 300 in October and finished the season 13th in the final standings, despite only having started 18 of the season's 33 races in addition to winning Rookie of the Year honors.
+He later led the most laps in the race at Richmond Raceway in September before ending up seventh.
+Gibbs got his fourth win of the season in the Kansas Lottery 300 in October and finished the season thirteenth in the final standings, despite only having started eighteen of the season's 33 races in addition to winning Rookie of the Year honors.